-- The Urban worst performing distribution feeder list consists of 15 feeders.
-From the total of 15 feeders 13 met the worst performing distribution feeder SAIDI criteria and 8 feeders met the SAIFI criteria, with 6 feeders meeting both the SAIDI and SAIFI criteria.
-Six of the feeders are single customer feeders - Seven Urban feeders identified under the SAIDI criteria have improved their performance from the previous year.
+• The Urban worst performing distribution feeder list consists of 14 feeders.
+From the total of 14 feeders six met only the worst performing distribution feeder SAIDI criteria, five feeders met only the SAIFI criteria and three met both the SAIDI and SAIFI criteria.